ssirimilla/power-analysis/README.md

   frameborder="0"
 ></iframe>

-I see that there are only certain US states whose power is affected by <span style="background-color:#f8d7da;">hurricanes</span>.
-This resuly is useful for the Hurricane-outage prediction Model I shall build eventually.
+I see that there are only certain US states whose power is affected by hurricanes.
+This result is useful for the Hurricane-outage prediction Model I shall build eventually.

 **Grouping and Aggregates** <br>

-I first grouped <span style="background-color:#f8d7da;">hurricanes</span> based on the max, mean and total outage <u>minutes</u> they caused.
+I first grouped hurricanes based on the max, mean and total outage <u>minutes</u> they caused.

 | HURRICANE.NAMES   |   max_outage |   mean_outage |   total_outage |
 |:------------------|-------------:|--------------:|---------------:|